East Stour, Dorset: History

 Part of the shaft of a cross, probably dating from the late 10th or early 11th century, was found in 1939 when a house in the village was demolished.
 The stone fragment has a cross-section a little under 30 cm square and is about 70 cm high; its faces are embellished with vine-scroll, interlace and palmette ornament.
 It was transferred to the British Museum.

 In the Domesday Book of 1086 East Stour and West Stour together were recorded as Stur or Sture, which had 73 households and administratively was in Gillingham Hundred.
 A 1695 map shows the village name as Stower Estover.

 East Stour village was the original settlement in the parish, with study of field boundaries suggesting that encroachment on the "waste" or common land subsequently occurred eastwards, initially immediately east of the village, then further east in post-medieval times.
 The farms at New House and Cole Street in the northeast of the parish date from settlement in the late 18th century, and in the southeast the waste was enclosed in 1804.

 The parish church was rebuilt in 1841–42 near the site of its predecessor, from which the Norman stone font was retrieved.

 Governance

 East Stour is in the electoral ward called The Stours, which extends southeast as far as East Orchard and in the 2011 census had a population of 1,786.
 The ward is part of the constituency of North Dorset, and is currently represented in the UK parliament by the Conservative Simon Hoare.

-In local government East Stour is governed by Dorset County Council at the county level and North Dorset District Council at the district level.
+In local government East Stour is governed by Dorset Council, which is a unitary authority.
 At the parish level East Stour is one of four parishes—the others being Todber, Stour Provost and West Stour—under the governance of The Stours Parish Council, which is a grouped parish council.